kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

     - `ANALYZE TABLE` periodically to ensure table in good health
 - DB-Specific tweaks
     - MySQL, MariaDB: tables < 16TB, ideally <100GB, have enough RAM, <10,000 tables, use InnoDB for storage engine
-    - PostgreSQL: dataload: disable DB backups and multi-AZ. use auto-vaccum
+    - PostgreSQL: dataload: disable DB backups and multi-AZ. use auto-vacuum
     - SQL Server: use RDS DB Events to monitor failovers, do not enable simple recover mode, offline mode, or read-only mode, deploy into all AZs

 ### DocumentDB